ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 > Michael narrating: if it looks like you're about to get into a fight that could get you killed, try starting another one.

-_Season 1 Episode 5_

-> Michael narrating: You ever meet someone, and it just seems to click instantly?
-You like the same things, share the same opinions - it seems lke you've known them your whole life.
-It could be fate, or it could be that you have a listening device planted under the dashbaord of your car.

 _Season 1 Episode 6_

 > Michael narrating: When enough people hate you, sometimes the only move is to just stand in the middle and hope they kill each other before they kill you.